"Universidade de Lisboa" email virus"removal guide

 What is the fake "Universidade de Lisboa" email?

-"Universidade de Lisboa" is the name of an email spam campaign, designed to spread the LokiBot trojan.
+"Universidade de Lisboa" is a spam email campaign designed to spread the LokiBot Trojan.
 The term "spam campaign" is used to define a large scale operation, during which thousands of deceptive emails are sent.
-The letters distributed through this spam campaign are in Portuguese and they are disguised as mail from Universidade de Lisboa - the University of Lisbon (ULisboa).
-The emails claim that they need the recipients to quote their offer in accordance to their company's recommendations.
-It must be emphasized that these scam letters are in no way associated with the University of Lisbon.
+The messages distributed through this spam campaign are in Portuguese and disguised as mail from Universidade de Lisboa, the University of Lisbon (ULisboa).
+The emails claim that they need recipients to quote their offer in accordance to their companies' recommendations.
+These scam messages are in no way associated with the University of Lisbon.

-The "Universidade de Lisboa" scam emails contain the logos of Universidade de Lisboa (University of Lisbon), Universidade NOVA de Lisboa (NOVA University Lisbon), Faculdade de Medicina da Universidade de Lisboa (Faculty of Medicine, University of Lisbon) and Instituto de História da Arte Universidade de Lisboa (Institute of Art History, University of Lisbon) - to increase the impression of legitimacy.
-According to a rough translation, the deceptive letters claim that heeding the recipients' company's recommendations under the contract (allegedly, between the company and University of Lisbon), they are requested to make an offer.
-This matter should be addressed until a date specified in the emails and the offer has to be made in accordance to the 2020 budget, which is detailed in the attached document - "PERDIDO DE OFERTA 07-07-2020·pdf.exe" (filename may vary).
-It is not a PDF document, the attached file is the malicious executable of LokiBot.
-Once opened, it initiates the infection process (download/installation) of this malware.
-The LokiBot trojan is designed to steal a variety of private and sensitive information.
-Some of its primary abilities include: extraction of saved log-in credentials (usernames and passwords) from browsers and certain other applications, and keylogging (i.e. recording of key strokes).
-In summary, trusting the fake "Universidade de Lisboa" emails can result in system infections, severe privacy issues, financial losses and identity theft.
-If it is suspected that LokiBot (or other malware) has already infected the system - an anti-virus suite must be used to eliminate it without delay.
+The "Universidade de Lisboa" scam emails contain the logos of Universidade de Lisboa (University of Lisbon), Universidade NOVA de Lisboa (NOVA University Lisbon), Faculdade de Medicina da Universidade de Lisboa (Faculty of Medicine, University of Lisbon) and Instituto de História da Arte Universidade de Lisboa (Institute of Art History, University of Lisbon) to further give the impression of legitimacy.
+According to a rough translation, the deceptive messages claim that, heeding the company recommendations under the contract (allegedly, between the company and University of Lisbon), the recipient is obliged to make an offer.
+This matter should be addressed by the date specified in the emails and the offer must be made in accordance with the 2020 budget, which is detailed in the attached document, "PERDIDO DE OFERTA 07-07-2020·pdf.exe" (filename might vary).
+In fact, this is not a PDF document - the attached file is the malicious executable of LokiBot.
+Once opened, the infection process starts (download/installation) of this malware.
+The LokiBot Trojan steals various private and sensitive information.
+Some of its primary capabilities include extraction of saved log-in credentials (usernames and passwords) from browsers and certain other applications, and keylogging (i.e. recording of key strokes).
+In summary, trusting fake "Universidade de Lisboa" emails can result in system infections, serious privacy issues, financial loss and identity theft.
+If it is suspected that LokiBot (or other malware) has already infected the system, use an anti-virus suite to eliminate it without delay.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|